Laminate vs Hardwood Flooring

 The manufacturer supplies laminate flooring with the wood grain and color using a photograph of stained wood embedded in a clear coating.
 You select a particular product you like, and then you simply install it at the site, no finishing necessary.

 You can also buy hardwood prefinished with stain and a clear finish.
-But a major difference between hardwood and laminate flooring is that you can also purchase hardwood planks that are, well, naked.
+But unlike laminate flooring, hardwood planks can be sold without any cover or finish.
 People install and sand the unfinished hardwood floor.
-Then they apply the color and finish at the job site in a very labor-intensive, and not so DIY-friendly, process
+Then they apply the color and finish at the job site in a very labor-intensive, and not so DIY-friendly, process.
+(Also Read: How to Clean Unfinished Wood Floors)

 So, you need to decide whether you want to use prefinished flooring (laminate or hardwood) or a site-installed hardwood finish on your project.
 Consider the construction site and if dust reduction or clean working conditions are important.